joshpelkey/cmap-parse/README.md

 # cmap-parse

 Some stuff here about what this is -- which is just a concept mapping parsing script.
-It counts number of concepts, number of heirarchies, highest heirarchy, and number of crosslinks.
+It counts number of concepts, number of hierarchies, highest hierarchy, and number of crosslinks.
 This is a work in progress and possibly does not count correctly yet.
 Looking in to wxwidgets and how to put this in to a gui as well...

 Copyright 2015 Josh Pelkey